benblack769/benblack769.github.io/coding_posts/intuition-structure.md

     * Minimal state injection
     * Minimal stubs/mocks

 Unfortunately, it is very hard to learn how to apply all these different, contradicting ideas to code.
-Throw in the messiness of real code, the time pressure people usually code under, the unknowns and constant changes of software engineering, and all the things I didn't mention in the above list, and it is no wonder that many people can code for years and never learn how to write good code.
+Considering the messiness of real code, the time pressure people usually code under, the unknowns and constant changes of software engineering, and all the things I didn't mention in the above list, and it is no wonder that many people can code for years and never learn how to write good code.

 #### My answer